fabrizio2210/photobook/README.md

 - No login, I wanted to keep it simple as possible;
 - The homepage is instantaneously updated when a new photo is uploaded.
+- Appearance optimized for mobile, but also for desktop is fine (somewhat responsive).

 ## Develop